alex-titarenko/MyBlog/Projects/NotesHub - Fully cross-platform, vendor-agnostic, markdown based note-taking app.md

 ## Implementation

-Since I already had experience with PWA I did not have a doubt for technology to use
+Since I already had experience with PWA I did not have a doubt what technology to use.

 In the last day before going to vacation in Cancun, I made the final commit to finalize MVP version of the project and ending the 6 month journey from the idea to first stable version.
 Project was finally available to public.